Hugius/FabiEngine3D/doc/markdown/TEXT3D.md

 - The text3D is a composition of quad3Ds.
 - Every quad3D represents a text character.
-- The text is generated using a font map.
+- The text itself is generated using a font map.

 ## 2. Assets